 Services – Self-contained business functionality and communicate using messages.

 Messages – It is a discrete unit of communication.
-It should be cross-platform, secure, asynchronous, reliable, follow industry standard and able to describe and discovery service.
+It should be cross-platform, secure, asynchronous, reliable, follow the industry standard, and able to describe and discover the service.

 The SOA shifts your thinking from classes and objects to messages.

 The webserviceis nothing but a service available over the web (Or method of communication between two devices over a network) while API(Application Programming Interface)acts as an interface between two different applications so that they can communicate with each other.
 The API may or may not be web-based.
 Having said that all the all the web services are APIs but all APIs are not web services.
 The webservice always needs a network while for API it may/may not be needed.

 Let’s understand the differences between SOAP and REST